JBouwer/boost-quickbook-support/FAQ.md

 1. ### I've changed a setting `XYZ`, but it does not show up in the command line or in the preview.

-    Remember to `Developer: Reload Window` in order to refresh the settings.
+    Some settings will require a simple "Refresh Preview" to take effect.
-    This seems to work like most other extensions - but perhaps it is not necessary to do it that way?
+    Others - those that persist with the `VSCode WebView`, will require a `Developer: Reload Window` command in order to take effect.